tsvvas/hiv_project/README.md

 It's recommended to use computer with at least 2 GB RAM and 2,00 GHz CPU, especially while training machine learning models using our scripts.

-## Usage

-Examples of how to use functions can be found in jupyter notebooks.

-## Results

-We found out that our main hypothesis is valid only for a part of the patients studied.
-For another part our model shows inconsistent results.
-We need more data to extensively validate the hypothesis or to eventually dismiss it.

-## Roadmap

-- Make library
-- Improve accuracy and consistency of our methods
-- Include analyzes for sequencing data from other papers about HIV

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

-## Acknowledgments
-We want to show our appreciation to:
-- Fabio Zanini and Co. for making helpful interesting [paper](https://elifesciences.org/articles/11282) and giving free access to their [database](https://hiv.biozentrum.unibas.ch)
-- [Bioinformatics Institute](https://bioinf.me/en) for additional help in creating our team and other stuff

-## Authors

-- Vasily Tsvetkov
-- Alexandra Ovsyannikova
-- Andrey Kravets

-## Prerequisites
-> jupyter notebook
-> Biopython
-> joblib
-> itertools
-> pandas
-> sklearn
-> urllib3
-> json
-> re
-> matplotlib.pyplot
-> shutil

-It's recommended to use computer with at least 2 GB RAM and 2,00 GHz CPU, especially while training machine learning models using our scripts.

-## Methods

-First of all for each patient we've made evolution paths of HIV.
-For that reason single-patient phylogenetic trees for chosen region were created with pairwise alignment.
-Paths in those trees (from latest date to the reference) were taken as HIV's evolution paths.
-Further analyses include translating DNA into peptide sequences and applying quantitative and qualitative methods to them.
-In the quantitative analysis, frequencies of all possible amino acid k-mers (2-mers in our work) were calculated.
-To investigate the changes of similarity of HIV populations to self in time we trained a Random Forest to discriminate between human and pathogen protein sequences.
-Then HIV’s evolution paths were used to validate our hypothesis.
-In qualitative analysis translated sequences were used to calculate hydrophobicity metrics according to Kyle-Doolittle hydrophobicity score or kidera factors.
-Obtained data was also combined with virus’ paths to test our hypothesis.

 ## Results

 Our main hypothesis is valid only for a part of the patients studied.
 For another part our model shows inconsistent results.
 We need more data to extensively validate the hypothesis or to eventually dismiss it.
 Also models in our pipeline should be improved to be more precise and sensitive.